Santana homers twice as M's take finale from Royals

-Domingo Santana hit two homers and drive in five runs, and Marco Gonzales pitched 6 2/3 strong innings as the Seattle Mariners defeated the visiting Kansas City Royals 8-2 Wednesday afternoon.
+Domingo Santana hit two homers and drove in five runs, and Marco Gonzales pitched 6 2/3 strong innings as the Seattle Mariners defeated the visiting Kansas City Royals 8-2 on Wednesday afternoon.

 Daniel Vogelbach also homered for Seattle, which salvaged the finale of the three-game series.
 The Royals had been riding a three-game winning streak, which matched their season high.